Soak in that Free AC

 By Ian Rose

-With temperatures into the 90s, Portlanders are bracing for another hot summer.
+With temperatures reaching record highs, Portlanders are bracing for another hot summer.
 No disrespect to the sun worshipers — I know some of you are loving it — but for the rest of us, it’s time to seek shelter and wait for the heat wave to break.

-If you have AC at home, staying in is the easiest option, but not always the cheapest (just wait for those electric bills.)
-If you’ve been making due with fans and cold baths, it may be time to venture out in search of cooler places to live, work, and play.
+If you have AC at home, staying in is the easiest option, but not always the cheapest (just wait for those electric bills).
+If you’ve been making do with fans and cold baths, it may be time to venture out in search of cooler places to live, work, and play.
 Accomplishing that without spending money takes a little more effort.